easybuilders/easybuild/docs/EasyBuild4-overview-of-changes.rst

 No more required Python packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To simplify the installation of EasyBuild, *no Python packages other than the ones included in the Python standard
+To simplify the installation of EasyBuild, **no Python packages other than the ones included in the Python standard
-library are required anymore* for EasyBuild v4.0.
+library are required** for EasyBuild v4.0.
 More specifically:

 * ``setuptools`` **is no longer a required dependency**, neither for using EasyBuild nor for installing it.
   This change was motivated by the various problems with installing EasyBuild that were reported, which could